dwwaite/dpr_simulator/example_pf2e_melee.md

-# Examples
+# Pathfinder 2E: Fighter and Barbarian

-A few examples of the tool in action for some Pathfinder martial comparisons
+A few examples of the tool in action for some Pathfinder martial comparisons.

 ---